Porcelain vs. Ceramic Tile: What's the Difference?

 Advantages of Porcelain Tile

-Thanks to its durability, porcelain tile will last for years and stands up to heavy foot traffic.
+Thanks to its durability, porcelain tile will last for years and stand up to heavy foot traffic.
 The low porosity makes it resistant to splashing water, staining, bacteria and odors.
-It’s easy to clean, requiring a simple sweep or vacuum once or twice a week and cleaning with porcelain-friendly cleansers once a month or so.
-You’ll want to avoid abrasives such as steel wool and scouring pads, and do not use cleaners with bleach or ammonia.
-Unglazed porcelain requires more frequent cleaning.

 Disadvantages of Porcelain Tile